 Our early Medium-Term Financial Analysis published in July 2022 set out the planning assumptions applied for the years 2023/24 to 2026/27.
 In addition, the MTFA included a detailed review of the pressures facing the Council for the financial year 2023/24, along with the assumptions on local taxation and expected Government income.
-The 2023-24 budget was approved in March 2023 detailing savings, service efficiencies and increased income that will have to be delivered in order to achieve a balanced budget.
-The Council anticipate the budget gap identified in the MTFA can be achieved through delivering the proposed budget improvements without the use of unplanned draws from reserves.
+At this early stage, no savings or cost mitigations had been included, leaving the Council facing a £52.8m Budget Gap.
+The Council anticipates the identification of savings and mitigations during the summer and autumn of 2022 to significantly reduce this gap.